2.1 Images Formed by Plane Mirrors

 (a) What magnification is produced by a 0.150 cm-focal length microscope objective that is 0.155 cm from the object being viewed? (b) What is the overall magnification if an eyepiece (one that produces an angular magnification of 8.00) is used?

-Where does an object need to be placed relative to a microscope for its 0.50 cm-focal length objective to produce a magnification of −400?
+Where does an object need to be placed relative to a microscope for its 0.50 cm-focal length objective to produce a linear magnification by the objective of −400?